USRSE/usrse.github.io/_events/2020/2020-04-virtual-workshop.md

         - The Spack Package Manager - Todd Gamblin, LLNL
         - GT PACE Software Management - Kevin Manalo and Chris Stone, Georgia Tech
 1. **Next Steps for the US-RSE Association** - Breakout sessions to discuss ideas.
 What do *you* want from US-RSE?
 (Thursday 4/23, 12:00-1:30 PM EDT)

-The agenda is subject to change as we finalize details - we'll post updates here as we have them.
+    - Introduction (10 minutes) - Jordan Perr-Sauer, NREL
+    - Breakout Sessions
+        - What are some problems that US-RSE can help solve?
+(15 minutes)
+        - What activities should US-RSE encourage or participate in?
+(15 minutes)
+        - Q/A Session related to starting an RSE group.
+(30 minutes)

-The workshop is free, but we ask that all participants preregister so that we know how many to expect and can prepare appropriately.
-Please register [here](https://forms.gle/RNDK5DiHtpikjAVS7).
+The workshop is free, but we ask that all participants preregister so that we know how many to expect and can prepare appropriately. ~~Please register here.~~

 If you have questions or would like to contribute please contact contact@us-rse.org or reach out via [slack](https://usrse.slack.com/).